9 Ways Eating Better Can Improve Your Mental Health

 You'll Sleep Better

 Countless studies have found that sleeping problems often precede mental illnesses such as anxiety disorders and depression.
 In a widespread study of 1,000 adults, researchers found that those who reported a history of insomnia during an interview were four times as likely to develop major depression by the time of a second interview three years later.
-To find out which foods to nosh on at nighttime for a better beauty rest, check out these 30 Best and Worst Foods for Better Sleep.
+To find out which foods to nosh on at nighttime and which are disrupting your beauty rest, we rounded up the best and worst foods for better sleep.